johnnolan/blog/_posts/2017-03-05-jekyll-amp-setup.markdown

 ## Configuring the layouts

-AMP requires us to strip the majority of things we have come to take as standard and markup our content in a certain way so that it can be easily processed.
+AMP requires us to strip the majority of things we have come to take as standard, and markup our content in a certain way so that it can be easily processed.
 This means we need to make the following changes

 In our default.html change it to